-In order to facilitate compliance with federal regulations regarding the control of exports, the Research Foundation for SUNY/Buffalo State requires that all employees who are seeking funding for sponsored programs, or who are seeking Research Foundation funding for travel or projects, must complete a web-based export controls survey and follow all applicable procedures.
+In order to facilitate compliance with federal regulations regarding the control of exports, the Research Foundation for SUNY/Buffalo State requires that all employees who are seeking funding for sponsored programs that may include a foreign component (i.e., foreign travel, working with an international business or educational institution, working with a foreign person) must complete a web-based export controls survey and follow all applicable procedures.
 If the survey results indicate the possibility that an export control license may be required, the employee shall work with the Research Foundation Campus Export Controls Officer to complete the license review and, if needed, the licensing process.

 This form is required and must accompany the routing sheet and/or incentive application.